 06/03/2010 – 80.2 miles

-Rolled into Port Orford by 14:00, dropped the jar of oil in the parking lot of the local grocery store in a rainbow-coloured iridescence (shit!).
+Rolled into Port Orford by 14:00, dropped and shattered the jar of oil in the parking lot of the local grocery store in a rainbow-coloured iridescence (shit!).
 After cleaning up the glass, sheepishly went into the grocery store and bought 2 bananas, mango Snapple, original Lays potato chips, and a loaf of flax bread.
-Went across the street to the PL to eat sardine sandwiches under some shelter.
+Went across the street to the public library to eat sardine sandwiches under some shelter.

-After a brief internet foray, was on the road again by 15:00, shivering violently.
+After a brief internet foray, was on the road again by 15:00, shivering violently in the process.
 Warmed up soon enough, though completely drenched, and continued on to Bandon, about 26 miles.
 Upon arriving, despite initial intentions, decided that it was time to step it up a notch.
 Especially since this would be another motel night.
 Continued on to Coos Bay, for a massive days travel, especially when considering the brutal elements.
-80 miles through the brunt of a healthy storm system.
+80 miles through the brunt of a heavy storm system.
 Found this Bayshore Motel, where currently stationed, for $42.
 Its gaudy as hell, but perfectly adequate.
 Turned the heat up full blast, 30 minute screaming hot shower, revisited the process of unpacking everything to dry.
-God damn I hope not to go through this again tomorrow, though in all likelihood that will be the case.
+God damn I hope to not go through this again tomorrow, though in all likelihood that will be the case.
 Still haven’t seen a ray of sunshine since entering Oregon.
 Time to crash.